Sumner-Fredericksburg High School

 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member (including health or medical staff, law enforcement personnel, and certain volunteers); a person serving serving on the school board; a person or company with whom the district has contracted to perform a special task such as an attorney, auditor, AEA employees, medical consultant or therapist; or a parent or student serving on an official committee, such as a disciplinary or grievance committee, student assistance team or assisting another school official in performing his or her tasks.
+A school official is a person employed by the district as an administrator, supervisor, instructor, or support staff member (including health or medical staff law enforcement unit personnel and certain volunteers); a person serving on the school board; a person or company with whom the district has contracted to perform a special task such as an attorney, auditor, AEA employees medical consultant, or therapist; or a parent or student serving on an official committee, such as a disciplinary or grievance committee or student assistance team, or assisting another school official in performing his or her tasks.

-Upon request, the district discloses educational records without consent to officials of another school district in which a students seeks or intends to enroll.
+Upon request, the district discloses educational records without consent to officials of another school district in which a student seeks or intends to enroll.

 Directory information can be released without prior parental consent.
 Any student over the age of eighteen or parent not wanting this information released to the public must make objection to the principal in writing by September 1 or within five days of initial enrollment.
 The objection needs to be renewed annually.

-In addition, two federal laws require school districts receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories--names, addresses, and telephone listings--unless parents have advised the school district that they do NOT want their student's information disclosed without their prior written consent.
+In addition, two federal laws require school districts receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories—names, addresses, and telephone listings—unless parent have advised the school district that they do NOT want their student’s information disclosed without their prior written consent.

-5. The right to file a complaint the U.S. Department of Education concerning alleged failures by the school district to comply with the requirements of FERPA.
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school district to comply with the requirements of FERPA.